banats213/E25_41934_Structural/A5/README.md

 ---

+## s214281 - Future use of OpenBim

+I would use OpenBIM in my thesis if it fits the project and actually makes sense to include.
+I think it’s a flexible and transparent way to work with building data, especially when many people are involved.
+It also seems helpful for understanding the geometry of a model better, which can make analyses easier and the design clearer to communicate.
+Overall, it’s a useful tool that I could see myself using if the project calls for it.

+---

 ## s205810 - Wrap up

 The journey has overall been enjoyable and insigthful, learning about git and all the different files (bpmn, markdown, IDS etc.) and how git behaves.